Chris Wood (rock musician): Death and legacy

+Vulcan (1983, 2008)

-At the time, he was working on a solo album that was to be titled Vulcan, and had recorded material for the album over the previous few years, mostly in London at Island's Hammersmith Studio, The Fall Out Shelter, with engineer Terry Barham, as well as at Pathway Studios in London.
+Around the time of his death, Wood was working on a solo album that was to be titled Vulcan.
+He had recorded material for the album over the previous few years, mostly in London at Island's Hammersmith Studio, The Fall Out Shelter, with engineer Terry Barham, as well as at Pathway Studios in London.
 Following Wood's death, the Vulcan recordings remained in the possession of Wood's sister, Stephanie.
 In 2008, with the consent of Stephanie Wood a CD titled Vulcan, consisting of selected material Wood recorded while working on the incomplete album (plus an unreleased Traffic live performance of one of Wood's compositions), was released by Esoteric Recordings.

+Far from Home (1994)

 Traffic recorded one additional studio album, Far from Home (1994), after Wood's death.
-The album is dedicated to him, and the central figure on its front cover is a stick figure of a man playing flute.
+The album was dedicated to him, and the central figure on the front cover is a stick figure of a man playing flute.

+Evening Blue (2017)

-In June 2013, on Wood's 69th birthday, the Chris Wood Estate (run by his sister, Stephanie) announced that a commemorative box set was being prepared – in collaboration with contemporary music archivists HiddenMasters, to properly honour Wood's life in music.
-Among other music, the set would include the album Vulcan as Chris originally sequenced it in 1978.
-The box set Evening Blue was finally released three and a half years later in early 2017, in a special deluxe first edition limited to 1,000 copies.
+In June 2013, on what would have been Wood's 69th birthday, the Chris Wood Estate (run by his sister, Stephanie) announced that a commemorative box set was being prepared – in collaboration with contemporary music archivists HiddenMasters, to properly honour Wood's life in music.
+Among other music, the set included the album Vulcan as Chris had originally sequenced it in 1978.
+The box set Evening Blue was finally released, three and a half years later, in early 2017.
+It was a special deluxe first edition, limited to 1,000 copies.

+For the album booklet, Wood's own instruments were photographed.
+Jayne Gould, from HiddenMasters, was in charge of the photoshoot in Berkshire Downs, returning to the location of Traffic's cottage.
+While photographing Wood's flute on a fencepost by the barleycorn field, his flute "got up, stood on its edge, played a few notes about eight or nine, and went back down flat again.
+It all happened in two minutes."
+The following weekend, Gould visited a village fête and randomly met Steve Winwood.
+She recalled the spiritual incident with Wood's flute to him and Winwood confirmed, "Yeah, that would be Chris."